S3 method for class 'ggeffects'

 Variance-covariance matrix used to compute uncertainty estimates (e.g., for confidence intervals based on robust standard errors).
 This argument accepts a covariance matrix, a function which returns a covariance matrix, or a string which identifies the function to be used to compute the covariance matrix.

-• A (variance-covariance) matrix
+• A covariance matrix

 • A function which returns a covariance matrix (e.g., stats::vcov())

 If NULL, standard errors (and confidence intervals) for predictions are based on the standard errors as returned by the predict()-function.
-Note that probably not all model objects that work with ggpredict() are also supported by the sandwich or clubSandwich packages.
+Note that probably not all model objects that work with predict_response() are also supported by the sandwich or clubSandwich packages.

 See details in this vignette.